FanghaoT/fanghaot.github.io/_posts/2023-06-26-Scripts-in-PSIM.md

 ## Step 3: Analyze the waveform

 PSIM Script can do many analysis.
 In this demostration, only average and ripple of output voltage will be analyzed.
-Suppose `g1 = {Time,Vg1,Vg2,Vin,Vout}` in each simulation
+Suppose `g1 = {Time,Vg1,Vg2,Vin,Vout}` in each simulation.

     ```
     out = Array(0);
     row = SizeOf(g1[0]);                                  // read number of rows
     count = 0;
 	T = g1[0];                                           // obtain time column
     Vout = g1[4];                                           // obtain iL column
     flag=1;
     while (flag==1&&count<row>)
     {